“Each cup of tea represents an imaginary voyage.“

-Normal Masala Chai is also rich in antioxidants and let’s accept the truth, masala chai tastes refreshing and much better (I know few people who say they like the bitter taste of green tea, I strongly believe they need to visit an ENT).
+Regular Masala Chai is also rich in antioxidants.
+Let’s accept the truth: masala chai tastes refreshing and much better (I know few people who say they like the bitter taste of green tea, so I firmly believe they need to visit an ENT).
 Unfortunately, though, black and other forms of tea are somehow just not sold to you with that marketing tag, that’s all.

 7. Herbal Tea- Well, it’s Not a TEA.

 Well, drinking herbal tea might calm your senses, but the truth is that it’s not tea at all!
 Tea comes from the plant Camellia Sinensis.
-But herbal teas are infusions that make use of flowers, fruit extracts, and sometimes barks of other medicinal trees and plants.
+But herbal teas are infusions that use flowers, fruit extracts, and sometimes barks of other medicinal trees and plants.
 Most of them actually have little to no ‘tea content’ in them, so they do not really qualify for tea in the true sense of the word.
 The technical term to describe these ‘mock teas’ is Tisanes.
-And some do actually contain polyphenols found in tea, but not the caffeine.
+And some do actually contain polyphenols found in tea but no caffeine.

 8. Choosing the Tea that Agrees with Your Taste-Buds.

-All the different varieties of tea are rich in different types of antioxidants.
-The body (through the taste-buds) often shows you exactly which nutrients your body requires, and if you follow your taste-buds while choosing your tea, you inadvertently pick up the exact antioxidants that your body craves.
+All the different varieties of tea are rich in various types of antioxidants.
+The body (through the taste buds) often shows you exactly which nutrients your body requires.
+If you follow your taste buds while choosing your tea, you inadvertently pick up the exact antioxidants that your body craves.

 Are you still drinking Green Tea for weight loss?
 I found this great article which explains the truth about Green Tea and weight loss.Click To Tweet